kyma-project/test-infra/development/image-url-helper/README.md

     --exclude-test-images=true \
     --output-format=json
 ```
-# Exclude images from check command
+### Exclude images from the check command
-To exclude certain image lines from being checked, provide a path to exclude file in the check command argument.
-The exclude file contains list of files and values of images excluded from the check:
+To exclude image lines from being checked, create a YAML file that contains a list of files and values of images that you want to exclude from the check.
+Then, provide a path to this file in the `check` command argument.
+See the example of such a YAML file:

 ```yaml
 excludes: